Collagen: Benefits for Your Skin, Muscles, and Gut

 When you can increase your collagen, you’re giving your body a natural boost to help support all of these structures important for maintaining a youthful body.
-So, yes, there are many benefits of collagen, such as a healthier gut and improved skin.
-That’s because collagen boosts skin elasticity, which helps it glow and fight against signs of aging, like wrinkles.
+And collagen boosts skin elasticity, which helps it glow and fight against signs of aging, like wrinkles.
 In addition, it has also been shown to help everything from your heart and muscles to your bones and joints.

 What is Collagen?